Fr Noel Kierce, O.Carm Scholarship – Students entering Year 7

 - become a fine, well integrated, generous, strong but gentle man.

 All students wishing to be considered for the Scholarship will need to complete the registration process and testing.
-The registrations will open early in the 2022 school year.
+Please click here to register.
+Registrations close Friday 28 April 2023.
+Testing will be held on Saturday 6 May 2023.

 The Principal will then invite students in for an interview before determining the recipients of the Scholarship, according to the College’s interpretation of the criteria set down.